LorenKonkus/trail-counters/PackagingOptions.md

 ## ZipLoc Bag

 The simpliest option when deploying a trail counter is to tuck it in a simple ZipLoc bag.
-These are waterproof, low cost, and easy to locate in smal,odd areas.
+These are waterproof, low cost, and easy to locate in small, odd areas.
 Bags are great for quickly deploying a prototype out on the trail.

 ![ziploc](/assets/images/ziploc.jpg)